 To address the increasing global energy challenges, our group adopts two complementary approaches to harnessing renewable energy (e.g. solar, wind, and hydroelectric): rechargeable batteries and electrocatalysis.
-We also develop advanced battery technologies for portable energy storage including portable devices and electrical vehicles.
+We also develop advanced battery technologies for portable energy storage including portable devices and electric vehicles.
 Furthermore, we take advantage of electrochemical potential to tackle the challenges of organic synthesis: electrosynthesis.

 Please check out our synthesis and testing platforms in the Research Facility page (Link).